 In case of illness or injury to a student at school, every effort is made to contact the parent by telephone.
-It is important for the school to have on file an emergency contact card indicating your phone numbers.
+It is important for the school to have an updated emergency contact in AERIES with working phone numbers.
 Please notify the school immediately of any change in this information.